chanmyaemaung/chanid/README.md

 ## CDN Usage

-You can also include CLID directly in your HTML file using a CDN:
+You can also include CHANID directly in your HTML file using a CDN:

 ```html
 <!-- Latest version from jsDelivr (ECMAScript module) -->